Hixie/isd/servers/src/README.md

 (uint32).
 The second field is a command (string).
 Subsequent fields are arguments to the command and are command-specific.

+Missing fields are treated as zero, false, or the empty string, as appropriate.

 The server responds with the same field format.
 Replies always start with a field that says `reply`, then the conversation ID (uint32), then either a `T` if the command was successful, followed by some